nordic-institute/X-Road/doc/Protocols/pr-mserv_x-road_protocol_for_management_services.md

 2. Signature of owner member of the Security Server.
 The MIME part must contain signature of the SOAP request message, created with the private key corresponding to a **signing certificate** of the owner member.
 The content type of this part must be *application/octet-stream*.
 Additionally, the part MUST include header field *signature-algorithm-ID* that identifies the signature algorithm.
 Currently supported signature algorithms are *SHA256withRSA*, *SHA384withRSA*, *SHA512withRSA*, *SHA256withRSAandMGF1*, *SHA384withRSAandMGF1*, and *SHA512withRSAandMGF1*.

-3. Signing certificate of the subsystem's owner member that was used to create the second MIME part.
-The content type of this part MUST be *application/octet-stream*.
+3. Signing certificate of the owner member that was used to create the second MIME part.

-4. OCSP response certifying that the subsystem's owner member's signing certificate was valid at the time of creation of the request.
-The content type of this part MUST be *application/octet-stream*.
+4. OCSP response certifying that the owner member's signing certificate was valid at the time of creation of the request.

 The response echoes back the client and the server fields of the request and adds the field *requestId*.

-An example of the maintenance mode disable request and response is given in [Annex A.10](#a11-maintenanceModeDisable).
+An example of the maintenance mode disable request and response is given in [Annex A.11](#a11-maintenanceModeDisable).

 ## Annex A. Example messages